 Puppies in a Pandemic - Update

-At the height of lockdown earlier this year, reports to the Naturewatch Foundation puppy farming hotline, sadly doubled.
+At the height of lockdown in 2020, reports to the Naturewatch Foundation puppy farming hotline, sadly doubled.

 Following a spate of celebrities making rash and widely publicised puppy purchases, during the initial stage of lockdown, we were prepared for the knock-on effect amongst the dog loving public.
 We were saddened, but not surprised, by the vast increase in reports of dodgy puppy dealing and inflated prices.